-Lapsed Clubman, National and International licence holders who have allowed their licence to lapse for five years or more (missed 5 or more seasons racing) will be required to complete the Competitor Training Course before resuming competition at Clubman grade.
+Lapsed Clubman, National and International licence holders who have allowed their licence to lapse:

+- for five years or more (missed 5 or more seasons racing) will be required to complete the Competitor Training Course before resuming competition at Clubman grade. - for 20 years or more will be required to complete the Competitor Training Course and the Basic Rider Assessment.